yakavetsiv/ac-bo-hackathon.github.io/projects.md

 To initialize your project, please follow these steps:
 1. Accept the GitHub Classroom invitation to a topic above
 2. Create a new file in a fork of the hackathon repository named `project-<your-team-name>.md`.
 For example, if your team name is "Bayes Bandits", the file should be named `project-bayes-bandits.md`.
 3. Copy the following contents into the file and fill in the corresponding details.
-Use the GitHub repository
+Replace `<your-repo-name>` wit the GitHub repository that was created by GitHub Classroom for you.
+For example, if your team name is "Bayes Bandits", the repository will be named `bayes-bandits`, and the `github` field should be `AC-BO-Hackathon/bayes-bandits`.

 ```markdown
 ---